zhangliye/SimHPC/docs/src/design.md

     new(BaseEvent(env))
   end
 end
-mutable struct BaseEvent
-  env :: Environment        #event must be in an environment id :: UInt callbacks :: Vector{Function}
-  state :: EVENT_STATE
-  value :: Any
+mutable struct BaseEvent    # used to track with EventKey.id env :: Environment        #event must be in an environment id :: UInt callbacks :: Vector{Function}   #will run when the event is invoked state :: EVENT_STATE value :: Any              # contain data function BaseEvent(env::Environment)
-  function BaseEvent(env::Environment)
     new(env, env.eid+=one(UInt), Vector{Function}(), idle, nothing)
   end
 end

+Every event is tracked using EventKey in Env, struct EventKey time :: Float64 priority :: Int id :: UInt end

+## set callback and value
+function my_callback(ev::AbstractEvent)
+  println("Called back from ", ev)
+end
+ev = Event(sim)
+SimJulia.Event 1
+@callback my_callback(ev)   # set the call back function,

 # Process
 Process is a time of Event